catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 The cloud provider may supply pre-defined templates for users and it may also be possible, in some situations, for user to create their own templates.
-Initially Catalyst Cloud will only allow the use of the pre-defined templates.
+Initially Catalyst Cloud will only support the use of the pre-defined templates.

 ..
 Note::